Insider Buying: Rocket Companies, Inc. (NYSE:RKT) Director Buys 2,400 Shares of Stock

 - On Tuesday, July 5th, Matthew Rizik bought 2,700 shares of Rocket Companies stock.
 The shares were bought at an average cost of $7.86 per share, for a total transaction of $21,222.00.

-- On Friday, July 1st, Matthew Rizik purchased 2,800 shares of Rocket Companies stock.
-The shares were acquired at an average price of $7.62 per share, for a total transaction of $21,336.00.
+- On Friday, July 1st, Matthew Rizik bought 2,800 shares of Rocket Companies stock.
+The shares were bought at an average cost of $7.62 per share, for a total transaction of $21,336.00.

-- On Wednesday, June 29th, Matthew Rizik purchased 2,900 shares of Rocket Companies stock.
-The shares were acquired at an average price of $7.22 per share, for a total transaction of $20,938.00.
+- On Wednesday, June 29th, Matthew Rizik bought 2,900 shares of Rocket Companies stock.
+The shares were bought at an average cost of $7.22 per share, for a total transaction of $20,938.00.

-- On Thursday, June 23rd, Matthew Rizik purchased 3,000 shares of Rocket Companies stock.
-The shares were acquired at an average price of $7.16 per share, for a total transaction of $21,480.00.
+- On Thursday, June 23rd, Matthew Rizik bought 3,000 shares of Rocket Companies stock.
+The shares were bought at an average cost of $7.16 per share, for a total transaction of $21,480.00.

-- On Tuesday, June 21st, Matthew Rizik purchased 3,200 shares of Rocket Companies stock.
-The shares were acquired at an average price of $6.73 per share, for a total transaction of $21,536.00.

-- On Friday, June 17th, Matthew Rizik purchased 3,400 shares of Rocket Companies stock.
-The shares were acquired at an average price of $6.46 per share, for a total transaction of $21,964.00.

 Analyst Ratings Changes

-RKT has been the topic of a number of recent analyst reports.
-Argus downgraded Rocket Companies from a “buy” rating to a “hold” rating in a research report on Tuesday, May 31st.
-Barclays decreased their target price on Rocket Companies from $11.00 to $8.00 and set an “equal weight” rating on the stock in a research report on Monday.
-Wedbush decreased their target price on Rocket Companies to $7.00 and set a “na” rating on the stock in a research report on Tuesday, May 17th.
-Citigroup downgraded Rocket Companies from a “buy” rating to a “neutral” rating and decreased their target price for the company from $14.00 to $8.00 in a research report on Wednesday, May 11th.
-Finally, Royal Bank of Canada decreased their target price on Rocket Companies from $18.00 to $9.00 in a research report on Thursday, May 12th.
-One equities research analyst has rated the stock with a sell rating, nine have given a hold rating and two have given a buy rating to the stock.
-According to data from MarketBeat.com, Rocket Companies currently has an average rating of “Hold” and a consensus price target of $10.38.
+Several analysts recently weighed in on RKT shares.
+Wedbush reduced their price objective on shares of Rocket Companies to $7.00 and set a “na” rating on the stock in a research note on Tuesday, May 17th.
+Argus cut shares of Rocket Companies from a “buy” rating to a “hold” rating in a research note on Tuesday, May 31st.
+Morgan Stanley reduced their price objective on shares of Rocket Companies from $12.00 to $11.00 and set an “equal weight” rating on the stock in a research note on Thursday, April 7th.
+Keefe, Bruyette & Woods raised shares of Rocket Companies from an “underperform” rating to a “market perform” rating and reduced their price objective for the stock from $10.00 to $7.00 in a research note on Sunday, May 15th.
+Finally, Royal Bank of Canada reduced their price objective on shares of Rocket Companies from $18.00 to $9.00 in a research note on Thursday, May 12th.
+One investment analyst has rated the stock with a sell rating, nine have issued a hold rating and two have issued a buy rating to the company’s stock.
+According to MarketBeat, Rocket Companies presently has an average rating of “Hold” and an average price target of $10.38.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Envestnet Asset Management Inc. increased its stake in Rocket Companies by 163.6% during the fourth quarter.
-Envestnet Asset Management Inc. now owns 216,979 shares of the company’s stock worth $3,038,000 after acquiring an additional 134,676 shares during the last quarter.
-Chiron Capital Management LLC acquired a new stake in Rocket Companies during the first quarter worth $177,000.
-Invesco Ltd. increased its stake in Rocket Companies by 10.0% during the fourth quarter.
-Invesco Ltd. now owns 10,298,814 shares of the company’s stock worth $144,183,000 after acquiring an additional 934,907 shares during the last quarter.
-Oak Thistle LLC acquired a new stake in Rocket Companies during the fourth quarter worth $331,000.
-Finally, Thompson Siegel & Walmsley LLC acquired a new stake in Rocket Companies during the first quarter worth $512,000.
-Institutional investors and hedge funds own 3.71% of the company’s stock.

 Rocket Companies, Inc engages in the tech-driven real estate, mortgage, and e-Commerce businesses in the United States and Canada.
 It operates through two segments, Direct to Consumer and Partner Network.
 The company's solutions include Rocket Mortgage, a mortgage lender; Amrock that provides title insurance, property valuation, and settlement services; Rocket Homes, a home search platform and real estate agent referral network, which offers technology-enabled services to support the home buying and selling experience; Rocket Auto, an automotive retail marketplace that provides centralized and virtual car sales support to online car purchasing platforms; and Rocket Loans, an online-based personal loans business.